vanHeemstraSystems/flask-monopoly/100/README.md

 3) You will be one of the Players.
 Each Player is given a number (e.g. 1) and a color (e.g. amber).

 4) If you enter a City Field, you will be given the option to Buy, unless the City Field has already been bought.
 You can choose ```Yes``` or ```No```.
 If you decide to buy, the Field will be marked with your number (e.g. 1) and color (e.g. amber). **Note**: you can only buy if you have enough Money remaining versus the asking price of the City Field.
+If you do not have enough Money, you will not be asked to buy.

 5) Click **Next Turn** if you want to continue the game.